jaredkrinke/sic1/sic1/README.md

 ### Clients
 * Web/browser/itch.io - Web version of the SIC-1 game client (this was the original)
 * Steam/WebView2 (Windows only) - Original Steam release, built on WebView2 (which only supports Windows)
-* Steam/Electron (Linux via Proton, and Windows) - Port from WebView2 to Electron, to support Linux (via Proton Experimental) -- note: this is still in testing
+* Steam/Electron (only shipped on Linux, but works locally on Windows) - Port from WebView2 to Electron, to support Linux

 Note that the game's HTML, CSS, JavaScript, and assets are identical between all client targets.

 ### Services
-* Web (Netlify, GCP) - "Serverless" service for validating solutions uploaded from the web/itch.io client
+* Web (Netlify, GCP) - "Serverless" service for validating and archiving solutions uploaded from the web/itch.io client
 * Steam (offline) - There actually isn't a SIC-1 service for Steam!
 Everything is done via Steam Leaderboards and offline analysis

 ## Source code organization